Shruti-Mahato/PythonProject/README.md

 # Project
-To Create an Employee Database using python.
+To create an Employee Database using python.

 Below are the functions included as part of this project -

 1. add_employee(emp_id, emp_name, emp_DOJ, emp_designation, emp_salary)
    Its similar to new onboarding of the employee.
 Take salary of the employee as default 0.

-2. add_hr(emp_id, hr_dept, hr_role)
+3. add_hr(emp_id, hr_dept, hr_role)
    hr_dept can be Recruitment, C&B, Admin. hr_role can be Member, Lead, Manager.

-3. search_employee(emp_id)
+4. search_employee(emp_id)
     Take emp_id as the input to the function.
 Read the employee file and print the details of the employee.

-4)	search_hr(emp_id)
+5. search_hr(emp_id)
    Take emp_id as the input to the function.
 Read the hr file and print the details of the hr.

 Optional
 5)	Upd_employee(emp_id)